Uninsured Motorist Claims

-At Auger & Auger, we know how important that coverage can be in the event of an accident with an uninsured driver.
+At Auger & Auger Accident and Injury Lawyers, we know how important that coverage can be in the event of an accident with an uninsured driver.
 We’ve been in the business of helping accident victims throughout North Carolina for more than 25 years.
 Our firm is dedicated to helping you obtain the legal compensation you need and deserve through insurance claims and lawsuits.
 In the case of accidents caused by uninsured motorists, we can help you recover damages through your uninsured motorist policy coverage with your own insurance company.

 According to the Insurance Information Institute, 12.6 percent of all U.S. drivers (approximately one out of every eight) did not carry auto insurance in 2012.
 North Carolina’s estimated percentage for that year stood at 9.1 percent.
 While the number of uninsured drivers has been decreasing, it is still too high and remains a potential threat to all motorists and their passengers on the road.

 North Carolina now requires that all drivers carry uninsured motorist coverage under General Statute § 20-279.21.
 This coverage protects you when you’ve been harmed by a driver without auto insurance.
 Your auto insurance carrier must provide you with this coverage when you sign up for your auto insurance policy.